 Finland is the happiest country in the world.
 What are the keys to happiness in Turku?
 Find out what you can do in our city and the surrounding region to feel happy like a Finn!

-For four years in a row, Finland has been named the happiest country in the world in the World Happiness Report.
+For four years in a row, Finland has been named the happiest country in the world.
 My foreign friends often wonder what it is that Finns do differently and whether it is possible to learn the trick to being purely, wholeheartedly happy.
 After 12 years of living in Finland, I can tell you that the key to happiness lies in the combination of several important factors.

 Turku, the former Finnish capital situated on seven hills and in the arms of the archipelago, is a natural place to feel happy.
 During your visit, the best way to experience the true Finnish lifestyle is to live like a local and fully immerse yourself in the unique atmosphere of our city.
 The Aura River, flowing through the center, is the heart and soul of our city, and nothing can be more pleasant on a sunny summer’s day than to follow it down to the sea on a walk or a bike trip of approximately 4 km.
 You can stop at any point on your journey and enjoy a picnic on the riverside, just like our locals do.
 You will probably notice lots of cheerful young people in colourful overalls next to you: they are university students whose joyful voices have been an integral part of Turku happiness for centuries.